dbashyal/Magento-resize-category-images/README.md

 Magento Resize Category Images
 ==============================

 This is a free magento extension/module to resize category images.
+Join the converstation at: http://su.pr/8MCLQM

 ## How to use this?